jamescherti/compile-angel.el/README.md

 ### Doom Emacs

-Here is how to install *compile-angel* on Doom Emacs.
-(The following assumes that doom Emacs is installed in the `~/.emacs.d` directory):
+Here is how to install *compile-angel* on Doom Emacs:

 1. Add to the `~/.doom.d/packages.el` file:
 ```